Magnesium/Teflon/Viton

 Magnesium/Teflon/Viton (MTV) is a pyrolant.
 Teflon and Viton are trademarks of DuPont for polytetrafluoroethylene, (C2F4)n, and fluoroelastomer, (CH2CF2)n(CF(CF3)CF2)n.

-History

 Thermites based on magnesium/Teflon/Viton, aka MTV-compositions, have been in use since the 1950s as payloads in infrared decoy flare applications.
-See also Countermeasures.
 Derived from the acronym MTV is the expression "MTV-Flare" for pyrotechnic infrared decoy flares.